CatenaScientiarum/MusicBot/README.md

 # MusicBot

- MusicBot for Discord
+This code is not very optimized for local operation, be prepared to put it on hosting MusicBot for Discord
  This is a simple music bot for Discord that can play tracks from Spotify via YouTube search integration.
 It supports basic controls like playing, skipping, and repeating tracks.